aws-samples/serverless-samples/apigw-eventbridge-schema-validation/cicd-driven-solution/README.md

 10. In the root directory of the project, open the ./github/workflows/surgical-event-pipeline.yml file that you copied in step 4.
 Update the environment variables based on your project deployment.
 You only need to update the API_ID and AWS_REGION if you left the default settings during deployment.
 If you need to view your deployment information again, it can be found in the CloudFormation output tab for your deployment.

-11. Commit changes to your repository
+11. Commit changes to your forked repository

 ## Testing